Social Media Metrics to Measure: What to Track and Why It Matters

 4. Customer Satisfaction & Retention Metrics

-Purpose: Monitor how your audience feels about your brand and whether they stick around.
+Purpose: To monitor how your audience feels about your brand and whether they stick around.

 Customer satisfaction and retention metrics go beyond clicks and sales.
 They show how you’re doing in terms of loyalty, support, and long-term relationships.
 These metrics give you a pulse on how people feel about your brand, whether they trust you, and if they’re sticking around.
 They also reveal how well you’re managing community engagement and customer service.